 The sections below describe the individual circuit elements that may appear in an IBIS-ISS file.

+Unless otherwise noted, element parameters (e.g. Zo=) may appear in any order.

 Subcircuits

 Reusable cells are the key to saving labor in any CAD system.
 To create and simulate a reusable circuit, construct it as a subcircuit.
 Parameters are used to expand the utility of a subcircuit.